 - Clean your greenhouse or garden shed to help reduce overwintering pests and diseases

 - Dig up annuals and add them to your compost heap

 - Trim late-flowering shrubs to reduce wind damage in the winter

 - Prepare for your winter wonderland by making space

-- Rake up fallen leaves and compost to keep things clean
+- Afterwards, rake up fallen leaves and compost to keep things clean

-Already started your autumn gardening maintenance?
+Already started your fall garden maintenance?
 Then you should join Rozanne’s Inner Circle.
 It’s for people like you who are always on top of their gardening and want to continue learning.